 There are signs of unchanging sexism against women within the police force due to aspects of police culture.
 Female police officers have been subjected to sexual harassment by the hands of male officers and as a result have been faced with either losing their feminine identity by adapting to the macho-male culture of the police or maintaining their female identity at the cost of attracting more negative harassment (Gregory & Lees, 1999 cited Westmarland, 2001).
 Neither option is great for women as it suggests that women should have to adapt to the police culture to avoid sexual harassment when it should be the case that no female officer faces sexual harassment, regardless of whether they associate more with their feminine identity or the typical identity associated with police culture.
-This highlights the small impact the increase of female officers have experienced harassment (Brown, 2015).
+This highlights the small impact the increase of female officers over the decades has had because even in recent years, 24% of female police officers have experienced harassment (Brown, 2015).
 The continuation of this behaviour from male police officers is likely because of machismo within the male-dominated police culture that emphasises male dominance, and harassing women can demonstrate a sense of power that is valued within both the male gender role as well as the police culture.